nebula-orchestrator/docs/docs/api.md

 }
 ```

-# update app
+# update all of app params (POST)
-update a Nebula app config, currently all the permaters needs to be overwritten at once  (POST only), UPDATE support is on the todo list
+update a Nebula app config, all the parameters needs to be overwritten at once (POST only), for updating only some of the app parameters use PUT instead.

  **request**